 The Ecoship is the next stage of Peace Boat’s journey to promote peace, human rights and sustainability around the world.
-The development has been as radical as the ship itself; the design process involved an international team bringing together expertise from a diverse range of specialties in both marine and land-based industrial sectors.
+The development has been as radical as the ship itself; the design process involved an international team bringing together expertise from a diverse range of specialities in both marine and land-based industrial sectors.

 About Peace Boat